-We are also delighted to be one of the winners of The People’s Project Fund 2017 which will enable us to develop our work on the INSPIRE project and to tour the production of “Downs with Love”.
+We are also delighted to be one of the winners of The People’s Project Fund 2017 which enabled us to develop our work on the INSPIRE project and to tour the production of “Downs with Love”.

 Suzanne as a Freelance Director also specialises in producing and directing large scale open air productions both here and overseas.
 Work in Scotland includes the annual Easter Play in Edinburgh – http://www.easterplay.org